curtisabell/HEFT/README.md

   The actual set of potentials/regulators are set in `HEFT.config`.

 If we are attempting to reproduce a previous study, we'll want to insert the parameters from that study into this file, such as the set shown here on line 6.
-We can then skip to Step todo.
+We can then skip to Step 8.

 ## 5. Scattering Data
 The first thing we need to perform a fit is some scattering data to fit to.
 Typically, we’ll get this from the SAID Partial Wave